 Your first campaign

-Keep the first pass simple
+Keep this first one simple

 • You have permission to create or edit campaigns in the organisation you are currently viewing.